 A Lack of Rules

 In The Nun, the supernatural rules don’t matter.
-Sometimes Valek seems overly powerful, managing to kill someone in a whim, even managing to bury someone alive without the use of a shovel.
+Sometimes Valak seems overly powerful, managing to kill someone on a whim, even managing to bury someone alive without the use of a shovel.
 Other times, she seems completely inept.
 She could have easily killed these characters anytime, especially since these characters are not particularly bright.
 But for some reason, she doesn’t.

 The lack of consistency regarding her powers makes the final stakes of the film seem mute.
 Screenwriter Gary Dauberman was more interested in building interesting set-pieces than having any sort of logic to the film.